OpenFeis/openfeis-server/irish_dance_software_feature_inventory.md

 *   **Advancement Logic:** The rules for moving up are algorithmic but complex.
     *   *Beginner to Advanced Beginner:* Often requires a 1st place win.
     *   *Novice to Prizewinner:* In some regions, winning a 1st place in Novice forces the dancer to move to Prizewinner for *that specific dance only*.
     *   *Preliminary to Open Championship:* This is the major threshold.
 Typically, winning two Preliminary Championships moves the dancer to Open for *all dances*.
-However, the NAFC rules state that if the second win occurs in the same calendar year as the first, the move is mandatory at the start of the next year, whereas CLRG rules might differ slightly.[10, 11]
+Regional rules may vary on the timing of when this advancement takes effect.[10, 11]
 *   **The "Sandbagging" Prevention:** The system needs a feature to track a dancer's placement history.
 If a dancer has won out of a grade, the system should technically block them from registering for that lower grade again.
 Current systems rely largely on the "honor system" or teacher oversight; OpenFeis could revolutionize this with a centralized advancement database.[12]

 ## Section 3: Competitive Analysis of Legacy Systems